meta-quest/Meta-Spatial-SDK-Samples/Showcases/focus/README.md

 Focus serves as a practical template for developers looking to create similar applications or integrate these features into their own XR projects.

+**This project is deprecated.
+Its latest update is compatible with Meta Spatial SDK 0.8.0.**

 ![Focus overview](./Documentation/Resources/general.gif)